 Does consolidated supervision of a bank exist in your jurisdiction?
 If so, what are the consequences?

-Under the BHC Act, the Federal Reserve is tasked with exercising consolidated supervision of a bank holding company and all of its bank and nonbank subsidiaries.
+Under the BHC Act, the Federal Reserve is tasked with exercising consolidated supervision of a BHC and all of its bank and nonbank subsidiaries.
 Through consolidated supervision, the Federal Reserve monitors the financial and managerial strength and risks within the consolidated organization.
 The Federal Reserve has broad authority to inspect and obtain reports from a BHC and its bank and nonbank subsidiaries to evaluate a company’s financial condition, managerial resources, and risk management and compliance program, as well as compliance with federal laws.

 The Federal Reserve works in conjunction with other domestic and foreign bank supervisors, as well as functional regulators, like the SEC and CFTC, so that each supervisory agency is able to carry out its individual mission, while limiting the potential for duplication or unnecessary burden.